fpdavis/Nibbler-Twisted-Tale/README.md

 * Need to calculate closest pellet with Wall Wrap
 * Add player color picker
-* Better AI collision detection
+* Grid creation for A* is inefficient, should be updated with tail update
 * Game Options
-	* Diagonal Movement
+	* Diagonal Movement - This should be easy with the update AI
-	* Maze
+	* Maze - Need to determine best algorithm to use
 	* Waves
 	* Enemies
 	* Need a logging/debug framework of some sort?